pH-7/Learning-FAST-for-Devs/README.md

 10. Teach what you just learned.
 By doing this, you will **structure, organize and reinforce the flow of information** you learned, allowing you to understand better the topic and see what you haven't learned yet.
 Do a 30-minute tech workshop at work (e.g. with Google Slides) or to participate at a tech Meetup/event, screencast yourself coding a part of the new project while commenting on what you do (no pressure, you don't necessarily have to share it or publish it on Youtube), publish a Medium/Dev.to post, etc.

+> If you can't explain it simply, you don't understand it well enough.
+> - Albert Einstein

 ![Teach what you learn in order to remember more efficiency](https://user-images.githubusercontent.com/1325411/58345206-18372600-7e58-11e9-8458-b12920765bac.gif)